EU executive calls for more economic risk sharing in euro zone

 While such ideas are offered for consideration in the long-term in a Commission road-map to further euro zone integration, the EU executive believes they are necessary.

-“After all, even in a successful monetary union like the United States -- which enjoys a full banking union, flexible labor and product markets, powerful financial market risk-sharing and effective private-sector debt resolution mechanisms -- public risk sharing plays a role in the absorption of regional shocks,” it said.
+“After all, even in a successful monetary union like the United States -- which enjoys a full banking union, flexible labour and product markets, powerful financial market risk-sharing and effective private-sector debt resolution mechanisms -- public risk sharing plays a role in the absorption of regional shocks,” it said.
+(Reporting by Jan Strupczewski; Editing by Catherine Evans)